datascience65a-glitch/bpd-overtime-analysis/README.md

 ## Dataset and Dataset preprocessin
 The analysis uses multiple datasets:
 - **Employee Earnings Data (2024)** – Payroll data for all Boston employees (filter for police).
-This is the original dataset link is https://data.boston.gov/dataset/employee-earnings-report/resource/579a4be3-9ca7-4183-bc95-7d67ee715b6d.
+This is the original dataset link: https://data.boston.gov/dataset/employee-earnings-report/resource/579a4be3-9ca7-4183-bc95-7d67ee715b6d.
 - **Cleaned_police_overtime_data**- The data that is filtered and cleaned with zero missing values.
 **Dataset preprocessing**
   - The original dataset had many missing values.
 So at the first we removed the columns which had the most missing values compared to the values present or the columns that were redundant.
 Column - QUINN_EDUCATION, TOTAL GROSS were dropped.